apaschenko/lenka/README.md

 // package provides service
 // types to describe the parameters and return the customizer).
-// This function will be called for each node of the original object. function customizer(params: CustomizerParams): any {
+// This function will be called for each node of the original object. function customizer(params: LCustomizerParams): any {
   // It takes one parameter: object.
 A full description of all fields
   // of this object is provided in the README.
   // To solve the task, we need only two fields: the current nesting